SammyH1994/project/DESIGN.md

 |Nederland|2006       | 16334210                             | 8077407                             |
 |Groningen|2006       | 574042                               | 285089                              |

-Table 1: example CBS CSV data.
+Table 1: excerpt CBS CSV data 2006.

 Therefore, before the data is converted to JSON, the CSV data (file per year) is changed to the following format: